hunter479/my_instagram_follow/README.md

 # my_instagram_follow
-A simple learning project done in golang to get the list of people who are following you and the people you follow.
+A simple learning project done in golang to scrap instagram profile.
+Because of Instagram's limit, follows and followed_by lists are limited by default.

 ## Requirements
 Golang is required | https://go.dev/doc/install